Documentation

 Languages & Environment

 aricode supports a mixed-language world model and parser stack.
-The current documented language surface includes JavaScript, TypeScript, Python, Go, Rust, Java, Kotlin, Swift, C, and C++.
+The current language surface includes JavaScript, TypeScript, Python, Go, Rust, Java, Kotlin, Swift, C, and C++.
+The level of support varies:

 Troubleshooting